atomaszewicz/Simpsons/RStudio/Analysis.md

 ## Voting

 To get an idea of who is voting for the IMDb scores, we will use the breakdow of the voting demographics for their aggregated TV score by series and by episodes, found [here](http://www.imdb.com/title/tt0096697/ratings?ref_=tt_ov_rt_).
-I will start by looking at the voting on the series overall, and if I have time I will come back and analyze the changes in demographic by episode.
+I will start by looking at the voting by demographic on the series overall, and if I have time I will come back and analyze the changes in demographic by episode.

 The data (pulled September 6, 2017) sheds some light on what groups are voting the most, and how much they like the series.
 Overall the series recieved a score of 8.8/10, which makes it the 54th highest rated show in IMDb.
 Males make up over 80% of the ratings, and they rate it an average of 8.8/10, a fifth of a point higher than females.
 In fact, in every age demographic, males rate the series higher.
 Males voted over four and half times more than females, and each age demographic is largely dominated by men.
 The smallest demographic is the under 18's, who make up less than one percent of the score (this is the group that discovered the show after it's decline.
 We will come back to this later).
 The two groups that rated it the most are the male portion of the 18-29 and 30-45 year old demographics.
 Combined they make up almost two thirds of the votes, with the 18-29 males voting about 15% more than the 30-45 males.